julienrf/scala-lessons/course/slides/course.md

 res1: Boolean = true
 ```

+In the first expression we are comparing two different **instances**, that’s why we get `false`

-Is there a good reason for the first expression to return `false`?
+But is there a good reason to return `false`?

 ## A Type as a Space of Possible Values